-I'm Wolfgang, a graphic designer and artist of many other titles, currently searching for work!Proficient in Adobe Photoshop, Illustrator, InDesign, After Effects, and Premiere, as well as Blender.I've dabbled in design since the age of 13 (and been an artist for much longer); Once a few classes taught me the ropes of Adobe software, I was off on my own creative journey.I believe that art is one of the most important parts of life.
+I'm Wolfgang, a graphic designer and artist of many other titles, currently searching for work!Experienced with Adobe Photoshop, Illustrator, InDesign, After Effects, and Premiere, as well as Blender.I've dabbled in design since the age of 13 (and been an artist for much longer); Once a few classes taught me the ropes of Adobe software, I was off on my own creative journey.I believe that art is one of the most important parts of life.
 It functions not only as decoration and entertainment, but as a form of communication and expression of our humanity.I don't just want to create art.
 I want to dissect it, analyze it, and truly understand all there is to know about the intentions, fundamentals, and history behind it.

 A series of surreal shorts exploring the awful, awful lives of WORSEWORLD's inhabitants.This is a personal project of mine, still in the works.
 I began making it as a comic under the name ANGELPUNK, but after I gave the story an overhaul, I decided an animated series would be a better fit.